mamunm/xmat-pnnl/README.md

 alloy_metadata.to_csv('alloy_metadata.csv')
 ```

 This `xcode.load_data` will load the data.
-The argument to this function can be wither `9Cr_Data` or `Aus_Steel_Data`.
+The argument to this function can be either `9Cr_Data` or `Aus_Steel_Data`.
 Depending on the argument it will load either of the above data and it will return the data in a dataframe format, feature description as a dictionary format, and alloy metadata into another dataframe format.

 Here, I also added weighted atomic number to the dataframe as it will be useful later in our model building process.
 Then I saved the dataframes as csv file and the dictionary as a `npy` file.